bmitchinson/notion-publish-tool/readme.md

 -   `npm run storybook` opens storybook to view UI components in isolation.

     -   If sass import errors, delete cached `dist` and `storybook_build`
-    -   Close any browser tabs that may have cached the storybook page
+    -   Close any browser tabs that may have cached the storybook page and then quit browser, reopen

 -   `npm run watch` opens api in watch mode. manual page reloads are required to view svelte changes.